tonsky/rum/README.md

 ## Server-side rendering

-Since 0.7.0, Rum supports server-side rendering.
+Since 0.7.0, Rum supports pure-Clojure server-side rendering.
 In your clj/cljc file:

 1. Import `rum.core` as usual
 2. Define components using `rum/defc` or other macros as usual